uherting/RaspbianPrep4Inst/README.md

-This project prepares a downloaded image of Raspbian by applying a slight customisation to help with for headless installation onto Raspberry Pi.
+This project was born out of a need to have a standard process to prepare the headless installation onto a Raspberry Pi.
+With the help of the scripts from this project an image of Raspbian can be downloaded, customised and written to a storage card. as I (and maybe you, too) like to control the process I separated the functionality into several scripts with a common configuration file.

+Most of Raspberry Pies I own are of the type Zero W and as I run them headlessly I used the lite version of Raspbian in the beginning for this project, but the same steps described here can be used to prepare a desktop image file.

+I strongly rely on the fine work of the Raspberry foundation whose image files I use for my customisation.

 What is done
 ============
+* downloading the latest Raspbian Image
+* decompressing the image file
+* mounting the image file in order to add / modify files
 * applying a host name
-* adding WiFi credentials
+* adding WiFi credentials based on file in the Templates directory of the repository
 * enabling SSH
-* further customising by you through a custom script which is executed in case of existance
+* further customising by an optinal custom script which is executed in case of existance

 There are a few scripts handling the entire  process.
 This gives you control of the process if you want to add more info / skip a step etc.